Nazareth Academy, Gaya

 Nazareth Academy, formerly St. Michael's School is a Roman Catholic secondary school in Old Karimganj, Gaya, Bihar, India in the Roman Catholic Archdiocese of Patna.
-Kids stay at the school in grades 1–12.
+Children attend the school in grades 1–12.

-Nazareth Academy got a Platinum Jubilee in 2014.
+Nazareth Academy had its Platinum Jubilee in 2014.

 Etymology

-St. Michael's School had its name changed in 1953 by Sisters Charity of Nazareth by Ann Bernadette, Patricia Mary and Ellen Maria.
-The new name of the school was named after Nazareth, a city in Israel which is known to be the home of Jesus Christ.
+St. Michael's School had its name changed in 1953 by the Sisters Charity of Nazareth, Ann Bernadette, Patricia Mary and Ellen Maria.
+The school was named after Nazareth, a city in Israel associated with Jesus Christ.

 History

 The school was established as Saint Michael's School Gaya, Bihar in 1939.
-Nazareth Academy, Gaya was founded in 1953, under control of the Sisters of Charity of Nazareth by Sister Ann Bernadette, Sister Patricia Mary and Sister Ellen Maria.
+Nazareth Academy, Gaya was founded in 1953, under the control of the Sisters of Charity of Nazareth by Sister Ann Bernadette, Sister Patricia Mary and Sister Ellen Maria.
 It is associated with the Roman Catholic Archdiocese of Patna.

-Though it has been a school for more than fifty years it has not always been Nazareth Academy.
-The doors of the school actually opened on 2 February 1939 under the banner of Saint Michael's School.
-Under the leadership of Mother Engelbert, the Sisters of the institute of the Blessed Virgin Mary came to establish this first convent school in Gaya.
-The school was originally Hindi medium, though it slowly evolved into two sections - Hindi and English - and ultimately it became English medium with Hindi as a subject.
+Though it has been a school for more than 50 years, it has not always been Nazareth Academy.
+The school opened on 2 February 1939 under the banner of Saint Michael's School.
+Under the leadership of Mother Engelbert, the Sisters of the Institute of the Blessed Virgin Mary came to establish this first convent school in Gaya.
+The school was originally a Hindi medium, though it slowly evolved into two sections - Hindi and English - and ultimately it became an English medium with Hindi as a subject.

-By 1953 ground was broken for school building with five new classrooms.
+By 1953 ground was broken for a school building with five new classrooms.
 In 1955, the former Mazumdar property next door was purchased.
-1964 saw the third story put on the building of 1953 plus a further wing of nine more classrooms The School hall and library room were additions of' 1969, followed in 1974-76 by the high school building of twelve more class rooms.
-The Administration block was built in 1990 and Primary Section block was built in 1993.
-The newest construction in the campus situated in front of the auditorium consists of two state-of-the-art computer labs, mathematics and language labs was inaugurated on 22 October 2009.
+1964 saw the third story put on the building from 1953 plus a further wing of nine more classrooms.
+The school hall and library room were added in 1969, followed in 1974-76 by the high school building with twelve more classrooms.
+The administration block was built in 1990 and the primary section block was built in 1993.
+The newest construction on the campus, situated in front of the auditorium, consisting of two state-of-the-art computer labs, and mathematics and language labs, was inaugurated on 22 October 2009.

 The first location of the school was in a house on Katari Hill Road.
 Two moves after that, by 1942, it had shifted to the present site, which had been originally a Masonic Lodge, and later a private residence expanded by the owner into its present form.